Microchipping your dog makes sure you can get your dog back quickly if they go missing.

 All new puppies and any dogs registered in New Zealand for the first time must be microchipped within two months of being registered.

-You can get your vet to microchip your dog.
-If you do this, you'll need to provide us with a copy of the microchipping certificate.
+- Your vet – if you choose this option you will need to provide us with a copy of the microchipping certificate.

 You do not have to microchip your dog if was born born before 1 July 2006 unless it is classified as a dangerous or menacing dog.